 Attacking Alzheimer’s: A Conversation with Jim Sullivan

-Jim Sullivan, vice president for discovery at AbbVie, explains why Alzheimer’s disease is so difficult to treat, what AbbVie is doing to target the disease, and why the need for treatments for all types of dementia is growing exponentially.
+Jim Sullivan, Ph.D., vice president for discovery at AbbVie, leads a global team of dedicated scientists and researchers who work to identify potential new medicines.
+His team involves a wide range of scientific disciplines, including biology, chemistry and pharmacology.
+Here Jim explains why Alzheimer’s disease is so difficult to treat, what AbbVie is doing to uniquely target the disease, and why the need for treatments for all types of dementia is growing exponentially.

-Nearly 47 million people worldwide are living with dementia — and over the next few decades that number is projected to double every 10 to 15 years.
+Nearly 47 million people worldwide are living with dementia — and over the next few decades that number is projected to double every 20 years.
 Alzheimer’s is the most common form of dementia, and aging is its biggest risk factor.
 If we all live to the age of 85, one in two of us will develop dementia.

-So, Alzheimer’s represents a huge challenge for society as the number of patients and caregivers seeking help from the health care system explodes in the coming decades.
-Just as importantly, from an R&D perspective there have been a number of significant advances in our understanding of the disease.
+These numbers tell us that Alzheimer’s represents a huge challenge for society as the number of patients and caregivers seeking help from the health care system will explode in the coming decades.
+Just as importantly, from a research and development perspective there have been a number of significant advances in our understanding of the disease.
 This coupled with the availability of new imaging tools that are helping us better understand the disease and also investigate potential treatments, present us with promising scientific opportunities.

 How is it treated today?

 It’s not.
 Treatments available at the moment simply address the cognitive symptoms and do nothing to prevent the progression of the disease or reverse the damage.
-So while these treatments may work for a while, giving the patients a “bump” in cognition, their effect quickly wears off.
+So while these treatments may work for a while, their effect quickly wears off.
 This is because the disease continues to progress and patients reach a point when they don’t have enough healthy neurons for the treatments to act on.

 How has Alzheimer's research progressed over the years?

 More than 100 years ago, pathologist Alois Alzheimer examined the brains of people with dementia and discovered clumps of protein in the cortex and the hippocampus.
 Known as amyloid plaques, those clumps make up another protein called beta-amyloid.
-A second crucial discovery, made decades later, was the identification of the protein called tau that forms tangles throughout the brain.
+Dr. Alzheimer also identified clumps within neurons called tangles that decades later were determined to be made up of a second crucial protein called tau.

-There have been a number of other scientific breakthroughs that have occurred during the last five to 10 years.
-For example, genetic studies have pointed to a role of the immune system in lipid metabolism in the progression of the disease.
-It is all these breakthroughs that make this a good time to invest in this area.
+There have been a number of other scientific breakthroughs that have occurred during the last few decades.
+For example, genetic studies have pointed to a role of the brain’s immune system in the progression of the disease.
+It’s all these breakthroughs that make this a good time to focus on this area.

 So the damage is done long before the patient becomes symptomatic?

 Exactly.
 In heart disease, we know enough to identify warning signs, like elevated cholesterol, and can treat before the patient is symptomatic.
-With Alzheimer’s this is not the case.
+With Alzheimer’s it’s not that simple.

 How are you looking at treating Alzheimer’s?

-Finding new treatments for Alzheimer’s has enormous potential to make a remarkable impact on people’s lives – both the lives of patients and also those of their caregivers.
-That’s why we’re committed to investing in this research for the long term.
+Finding new treatments for Alzheimer’s has enormous potential to make a remarkable impact on in the lives of patients and their caregivers.
+That’s why we’re committed to Alzheimer’s research for the long term.